BonnotWithAT/hilton-backend/README.md

 To fullfill the first two requirements for the stack, Reactjs and Webpack, I am using NextJS.
 Obviously another route to go would be create-react-app; I chose NextJS because it was more familiar after a course I took (Wes Bos Advanced React and GraphQL).

-Apollo GraphQL will be used both in the client side and on the server.
-I went back and forth on if I wanted to do a GraphQL-Yoga and Prisma matchup or a more bare-bones DIY approach.
+GraphQL-Yoga will be used on the backend and Apollo in the client.
+I went back and forth on if I wanted to do a GraphQL-Yoga and Prisma matchup or a more basic approach.
 In the end I decided not to use Prisma in order to show how I would set up the necessary queries and mutations, though I still think Prisma is Really, Really Interesting (capitalization for effect).

 The base image I will build off of will be a Node 8.x one (latest of the line) which should satisfy the Node and Docker requirements.